-(C) the name, address, and telephone number of the person filing the document; and

-(D) if a motion requesting that it be sealed does not accompany the document, identification of the statute, rule, or court order authorizing the document to be sealed.
-A protective order does not authorize a party to file a document under seal.

-(2) Unless the sealed filing is authorized by statute, rule, or prior court order (other than a protective order), a party filing a document under seal must contemporaneously:

-(A) file a Motion to Maintain Document(s) Under Seal, and

-(i) if the filing party designated the subject information confidential, a Brief in Support that complies with the requirements of subsection (e); and/or

-(ii) if the filing party did not designate the subject information confidential, an identification of the designating party(ies); and

-(B) file a redacted (confidential portions blacked out) public version of the document that is being filed under seal; and

-(C) serve an unredacted and complete version of the document upon all counsel and pro se parties.

-(3) The designating party(ies) identified according to subsection (2)(A)(ii) must, within 14 days of service of the Motion to Maintain Document(s) under Seal, file a Statement Authorizing Unsealing of Document (or specific portions thereof) and/or a Brief in Support that complies with the requirements of subsection (e).
-If the designating party fails to file such Statement or Brief, then the filing party must notify the court of that failure.
-Such failure will result in unsealing the document(s).

-(e) Brief in Support.
-A Brief in Support must not exceed 10 pages in length, without prior leave of court, and must include:

-(1) identification of each specific document or portion(s) thereof that the party contends should remain under seal;
+- (C) the name, address, and telephone number of the person filing the document; and - (D) if a motion requesting that it be sealed does not accompany the document, identification of the statute, rule, or court order authorizing the document to be sealed.
+A protective order does not authorize a party to file a document under seal. - (2) Unless the sealed filing is authorized by statute, rule, or prior court order (other than a protective order), a party filing a document under seal must contemporaneously: - (A) file a Motion to Maintain Document(s) Under Seal, and - (i) if the filing party designated the subject information confidential, a Brief in Support that complies with the requirements of subsection (e), and a redacted (confidential portions blacked out) public version of the document that is being filed under seal; and/or - (ii) if the filing party did not designate the subject information confidential, an identification of the designating party(ies); and - (B) serve an unredacted and complete version of the document upon all counsel and pro se parties. - (3) The designating party(ies) identified according to subsection (2)(A)(ii) must, within 14 days of service of the Motion to Maintain Document(s) under Seal, file a Statement Authorizing Unsealing of Document (or specific portions thereof) and/or a Brief in Support that complies with the requirements of subsection (e) and a redacted (confidential portions blacked out) public version of the document that was designated as confidential and filed under seal.
+If the designating party fails to file a supporting Statement or Brief, then the filing party must notify the court of that failure.
+The court may summarily rule on the (d)(2)(A) motion to seal if the designating party does not file the required Statement or Brief. - (e) Brief in Support.
+A Brief in Support must not exceed 10 pages in length, without prior leave of court, and must include: - (1) identification of each specific document or portion(s) thereof that the party contends should remain under seal;

-(2) the reasons demonstrating good cause to maintain the document, or portion(s) thereof, under seal including:

-(A) why less restrictive alternatives to sealing, such as redaction, will not afford adequate protection;

-(B) how the document satisfies applicable authority to maintain it under seal; and

-(C) why the document should be kept sealed from the public despite its relevance or materiality to resolution of the matter; and

-(3) a statement as to whether maintenance of the document under seal is opposed by any party; and

-(4) a proposed order as an attachment.

-(f) Opposition to Maintenance Under Seal.
+- (2) the reasons demonstrating good cause to maintain the document, or portion(s) thereof, under seal including: - (A) why less restrictive alternatives to sealing, such as redaction, will not afford adequate protection; - (B) how the document satisfies applicable authority to maintain it under seal; and - (C) why the document should be kept sealed from the public despite its relevance or materiality to resolution of the matter; and - (3) a statement as to whether maintenance of the document under seal is opposed by any party; and - (4) a proposed order as an attachment. - (f) Opposition to Maintenance Under Seal.
 Any opposition to a Motion to Maintain Document(s) Under Seal must be filed within 14 days of service of the Brief in Support.
 Any Brief in Opposition must not exceed 10 pages in length.
-A member of the public may challenge at any time the maintenance of a document filed under seal.

-(g) Denial of Motion to Maintain Under Seal.
-If the court denies the motion, the clerk will unseal the document(s) after 14 days, absent Fed.R.Civ.P.
-72(a) objection, motion to reconsider, appeal, or further court order.
+A member of the public may challenge at any time the maintenance of a document filed under seal. - (g) Denial of Motion to Maintain Under Seal.
+If the court denies the motion, the clerk will unseal the document(s) after 21 days, absent Fed.
+R. Civ.
+P. 72(a) objection, motion to reconsider, appeal, or further court order.

-Local Rules Advisory Committee Comments Re: 2015 Amendment
+Local Rules Advisory Committee Comment Re: 2015 Amendment